DezMoon/aboplus/README.md

-# ADO+ Streaming Platform
+# ABO+ Streaming Platform

-ADO+ is a subscription-based streaming platform that offers a wide range of movies, TV shows, and other video content.
-With ADO+, you can watch your favorite content on any device, anywhere, and anytime.
+ABO+ is a subscription-based streaming platform that offers a wide range of movies, TV shows, and other video content.
+With ABO+, you can watch your favorite content on any device, anywhere, and anytime.

 ## Table of Contents